 Some keyboard shortcuts are universal — Crtl + C for copy, Ctrl + V for paste — but just as often, shortcuts change between systems, websites, and programs.
 The best Chromebooks have some fairly standard shortcuts — and a handy shortcut Ctrl + Alt + / to show you the more basic ones — but looking at the full list of shortcuts will make your eyes glaze over faster than the old 400-page novel you had to read over summer vacation.

-Well, after years of Chromebook use and abuse, I've hit on some shortcuts that every student should know to get what they need to be done quicker and better.
+Well, after years of Chromebook use and abuse, I've hit on some shortcuts that every student should know, in order to get what they need to be done quicker and better.
 Start with the 10 essential Chromebook keyboard shortcuts you need to know, then scope out the masterclass below.
 After all, if there's anything I learned from school, it's that you've got to work smarter, not harder.